Preon: Composite Higgs

 Many preon models either do not account for the Higgs boson or rule it out, and propose that electro-weak symmetry is broken not by a scalar Higgs field but by composite preons.
 For example, Fredriksson preon theory does not need the Higgs boson, and explains the electro-weak breaking as the rearrangement of preons, rather than a Higgs-mediated field.
 In fact, the Fredriksson preon model and the de Souza model predict that the Standard Model Higgs boson does not exist.
+However, this is in direct conflict with the discovery of the Higgs boson, suggesting an issue with the theories.

 Rishon model

-The rishon model (RM) is the earliest effort (1979) to develop a preon model to explain the phenomenon appearing in the Standard Model (SM) of particle physics.
+The rishon model is the earliest effort (1979) to develop a preon model to explain the phenomenon appearing in the Standard Model of particle physics.
 It was first developed by Haim Harari and Michael A. Shupe (independently of each other), and later expanded by Harari and his then-student Nathan Seiberg.

 The model has two kinds of fundamental particles called rishons (ראשונים, "first").
 They are T ("Third" since it has an electric charge of 1/3 e, or tohu (תוהו, "chaos", i.e. the state of the universe before the creation of light) and V ("Vanishes", since it is electrically neutral, or בוהו, "void").
 All leptons and all flavours of quarks are three-rishon ordered triplets.
 These groups of three rishons have spin 1/2.

 The Rishon model illustrates some of the typical efforts in the field.
 Many of the preon models theorize that the apparent imbalance of matter and antimatter in the universe is in fact illusory, with large quantities of preon-level antimatter confined within more complex structures.